DOC-REF: FRC-2026-04-28Rev 04 / 2026

 Milestone-Based

-Fixed payments tied to completion of defined deliverables (gap analysis complete, SSP draft complete, 3PAO-ready package complete).
+Fixed payments tied to completion of defined deliverables (gap analysis, SSP draft, 3PAO-ready package).

 Risk: Lowest risk model for the CSP.
-Ensures payment is tied to tangible progress.
 Some consultants resist this model.

 Recommended for: Best overall model for full authorization support engagements.
 Aligns incentives.